venkyroy22/Ecommerce-Follow-Along/README.md

 Incorporated JSON Web Tokens (JWT) for managing user authentication and session handling.
 Ensured secure and efficient user authentication by generating and verifying tokens for login sessions.

+### Milestone 8: Home Page creation
+In this Milestone,

+Create a card component.
+Display those cards on the products page.
+A single card component that accepts product details as props.
+Array mapping to iterate over the product list and render a card for each product.
+Reusable card component with props for product details (e.g., name, image, price).
+A grid layout or flexbox for displaying multiple cards neatly.
+A home page with a route connecting to app.jsx.